How to Write a Memoir

 A memoir is a novel.

 That probably sounds counter-intuitive.
 But what I mean is that the reading experience of a memoir should be no different than for a novel.
 For your audience, your memoir is just a novel that happens to have happened to somebody.

 If you can keep that rule in mind, everything else follows pretty naturally.

 Learn how to write narrative

 I don't care how you do it.
 Take a creative writing class.
 Join a critique group.
 Practice writing short stories or flashfic.
 Read some writing books.
 Whatever you want, but learn how to narrate, which more or less boils down to learning how "show, don't tell" works.

-The inner workings of "show, don't tell" are better saved for another article, but suffice it to say that it is the core technique that makes narrative work.
+The inner workings of "show, don't tell" are better saved for another article [Edit: I have since written a series on show, don't tell, starting here], but suffice it to say that it is the core technique that makes narrative work.
 If you "tell" all the time, the story is flat, unemotional, and boring.
 If you "show" everything instead, suddenly it all comes to life.

 And isn't that what you want?
 Why write a memoir at all, if not to give readers a visceral sense of your story?
 If not to make us feel something of what you felt?